omar-dahrawy/Enhancing-Drag-And-Drop/README.md

 ## How to setup

 To run this project, simply clone the repo and add the src files to a new Java project.
 Don't forget to edit the package name.
 Then add the two jar files in the External Libraries folder to your project.
-You will also need to place the Data folder in your project folder once you set the project up.
+You will also need to download the Data folder and add it to your peoject: https://drive.google.com/open?id=1JfKgRozt1ZPRfaNhgnFrCSQLZPvSD7KQ

 ## How to run